hyperledger/cello/docs/worker_ansible_docker.md

 ## <a name="create-configuration-files"></a>Create configuration files

-To stand up a fabric network, you will need set of files, here are the files needed
+To stand up a fabric network, you will need a set of files, here is the list

-   1) K8s configuration file, to get access to a k8s cluster
+   1. K8s configuration file, to get access to a k8s cluster
-   2) Network spec file, to define fabric network layout
+   2. Network spec file, to define fabric network layout
-   3) Resource file, k8s resource allocation for each type of fabric nodes
+   3. Resource file, k8s resource allocation for each type of fabric nodes

 The k8s configuration file is needed to gain access to a k8s cluster.
 Many cloud providers provide the k8s configuration file for you to download once you have